br-mat/annoying-plant/README.md

 ---
 For more detailed information on the module visit [here](https://wiki.dfrobot.com/DFPlayer_Mini_SKU_DFR0299).
 I already provided some information about it at the the Basics part, it is not mandatory to know all the details. <br>

 Now we gona test the function of the DFPlayer module.
-Build your circuit on the breadboard according the scematic. <br>
+Build your circuit on the breadboard according the scematic.
+There is no shifting of voltage level required, the DFplayer-mini outputs 3.3V for its communication. <br>
-For your information the module in red at the top of the sketch is a level shifter module.
-As mentioned above if we apply 5V to the GPIO (general purpose input output) Pins of the Pico we risk damaging the part.
-This is a problem because we connect the DFPlayer to 5V VCC, it will output HIGH signals at 5V level.
-With this module we apply the Higher 5V voltage level (red wire) at **'HV'** and 3.3V (orange wire) to **'LV'**.
-Then module will automatically shift any binary (0 or 1) to its coresponding sides voltage level. <br>

 ![Circuit DFPlayer](./docs/lec3.png)